Aaron McDuffie Moore: North Carolina Mutual and Provident Association

 Dr. Aaron Moore rooted North Carolina Mutual Life Insurance Company in its "commitment to service", bringing much needed insurance services to the African American community in Durham.
 The access to reliable insurance services ensured that individuals could afford necessary treatment and healthcare services in times of need.

 Through North Carolina Mutual, Moore also contributed to economic prosperity of the black community in Durham.
-Inspired by his success, other Black leaders began to enter business, founding the Mechanics and Farmers Bank in 1907 and Mutual Community Savings Bank in 1921.
+Inspired by his success, other African-American leaders began to enter business, founding the Mechanics and Farmers Bank in 1907 and Mutual Community Savings Bank in 1921.
 As black business continued to thrive in tandem with North Carolina Mutual, a "robust business district in downtown Durham" was developed, becoming what became known as the Black Wall Street.
-The Black business movement contributed significantly to Durham's race relations; while there was interracial friction in other cities, Durham's whites tolerated and some supported its Black businessmen, as their progress benefited the city as a whole.
-Dr. Moore was thus a key figure who not only stimulated growth in Durham, but also brought social progress to the city.
+The Black business movement contributed significantly to Durham's race relations; while there was interracial friction in other cities, Durham's Euro-Americans tolerated and some supported its Black businessmen, as their progress benefited the city as a whole.
+Moore was thus a key figure who not only stimulated growth in Durham, but also brought social progress to the city.